autoaihub/guaraci/IMPROVEMENTS.md

 # 🔧 Guaraci Project Improvements Summary

+# Guaraci v0.2 – Modernization and Refactor

+**Author:** Luis Felipe Vogel Lopes (vogel@usp.br)
+**Based on original v0.1 prototype by Pedro Guilherme dos Reis Teixeira**

+This version represents a full architectural redesign of Guaraci, transforming it from a single-file proof of concept into a production-ready, modular platform with Dockerized workflows, robust configuration, and comprehensive testing.

 ## 📋 Overview

 This document summarizes the comprehensive improvements made to the Guaraci project, transforming it from a basic script-based tool into a professional, production-ready platform for Brazilian public data integration.